-Why should you choose Management Consulting over Investment Banking?
+Why should you prefer Management Consulting to Investment Banking?

 Two of the most prestigious career choices for business students.